Wazuh: a practical SIEM platform for security monitoring

 Custom dashboards, reporting and alerting

-Thanks to the wide options for overview panels settings, reporting and alerting, not only the IT administration, but also the risk management and security team can easily and quickly get an overview of (for example) suspicious activities, changes to AD, firewall rules or user permission settings on monitored systems.
+Thanks to flexible dashboard, reporting, and alerting options, not only IT operations but also risk management and security teams can quickly gain visibility into suspicious activity, Active Directory changes, firewall rules, or user permission settings on monitored systems.

-Are you interested in the SIEM capabilities of the Wazuh platform?
+Interested in the capabilities of the Wazuh SIEM platform?